Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Methodology

 Expanding the expressions of $a$'s using Eq. \ref{eq:ABC}.a, we obtain:

-As evident from the analysis, the formula for $g_{11}$ (and consequently, the transmission expression) has been simplified to matrices associated only with relevant eigenvalues.
-However, a factor contingent on the order of squares and beyond, dependent on matrix $u$, remains.
-As previously explained, matrix $u$ characterizes the coupling between the higher relevant eigenbasis and the lower irrelevant basis.
-This factor diminishes as we elevate the relevance threshold, thereby minimizing its impact.
-Consequently, the transmission expression can be constructed solely from the relevant terms with appropriate eigen threshold.
-The spacio-eigen framework of the NEGF, presented, eliminates the necessity of solving the 3D NEGF, while preserving the system's physics under non-equilibrium conditions.
-The substantial reduction in computational requirements stems from the ability to fully construct the transmission operator using a set of `relevant' transverse eigen states of the system.
-It is noteworthy that the spacio-eigen framework of the NEGF is generic and capable of handling translationally `variant' system provided that the system's Hamiltonian can be derived from the tensor sum of Hamiltonian (see Eq.~\ref{eq:Hamill}).
+As shown in the analysis, the formula for \(g^a_{11}\) (and thus the current expression) is simplified to involve matrices associated only with relevant eigenvalues.
+However, a factor depending on higher-order terms related to matrix \(u\) persists.
+A similar exercise can be performed to show (Appendix \ref{CurrentOp}) that the current operator Eq. \ref{eq:Iop} also reduces to just the relevant terms, plus a term that is quadratic or of higher order in \(u\).
+As previously explained, matrix \(u\) characterizes the coupling between the higher relevant eigenchannels and the lower irrelevant channels.
+This factor decreases as the relevance threshold is raised, thereby reducing its impact.
+Consequently, the current expression can be constructed using only the relevant terms with an appropriate eigenvalue threshold.
+A demonstration of this claim using a 2D toy model is provided in Appendix~\ref{appA}, along with a justification of this approach for our device.\\ The spatio-eigen framework of NEGF presented here eliminates the need to solve the full 3D NEGF while preserving the system's physics under non-equilibrium conditions.
+The substantial reduction in computational demand is achieved by fully constructing the current operator from a subset of the relevant transverse eigenchannels of the system.
+Notably, the spatio-eigen framework of NEGF is general and can handle \textit{ translationally variant} systems, provided the system's Hamiltonian can be derived from a tensor sum of Hamiltonians (see Eq.~\ref{eq:Hamill}).